 How does someone buy some of your baits?

-As of right now I don’t have an official website store, so for now people can go through my Instagram or my riellyscustombassbaits Facebook page.
+As of right now I don’t have an official website store, so for now people can go through my Instagram.
 I would be glad to take orders, and they can pay through PayPal.

 You are not only spending time making baits but also using them on the water with success.
 Where are your favorite places to fish in your area?